MarcLafon/MarcLafon.github.io/_posts/2021-05-15-double-descent-1.md

 $$

-Other measures of the richness of the model class $$\mathcal{H}$$ also exist, such as the *Rademacher complexity*, and can be useful in situations where $$V_{\mathcal{H}} = +\infty$$, or in regression settings.
+Other measures of the richness of the model class $$\mathcal{H}$$ also exist, such as the [Rademacher complexity](https://en.wikipedia.org/wiki/Rademacher_complexity), and can be useful in situations where $$V_{\mathcal{H}} = +\infty$$, or in regression settings.

 ### Modern practice